This post may contain compensated links. Refer to my disclaimer for more info.

 VISIT DISNEY SPRINGS

-I booked our last Disney stay to intentionally have a leisure day to check out Disney Springs, once known as Downtown Disney.
+I booked our last Orlando stay to intentionally have a leisure day to check out Disney Springs, once known as Downtown Disney.
 We’d never been and honestly wondered what the big deal was about.
 It’s where shopping and dining meet magic!
-It’s an incredibly clean, whimsical and upscale outdoor shopping mall with Disney-style beauty and fun.
+It’s an incredibly clean, whimsical and upscale outdoor shopping mall with Mickey-style beauty and fun.

 All surrounding a beautiful lagoon, there are different sections to cater to the serious luxury shoppers, those seeking celebrity chef eateries, and fun for children and kids at heart.
 Don’t miss the LEGO store, World of Disney store (largest Disney retail in the country), Ghiradelli Ice Cream & Chocolate shop and Goofy’s Candy Company.
 Enjoy the video below of the fun ideas we had:

 We decided before we ever got to Walt Disney World that we would fully enjoy many of the food choices we’d heard so much about.
 Whether it’s nachos at the Springs, pork tacos and Dole Whip at Epcot, it’s fun to experience these popular foods together as a family.
 We opted to only eat one big meal a day and share small snacks throughout the rest so we could truly taste it all.

 We didn’t come close to tasting it all but we had fun trying!

 There are a plethora of entertainment things to do within the magic bubble.
 Plays and musicals can be found at every park.
 There are two water parks open seasonally.
 Have you heard about the ESPN Sports Hall of Fame?
 Listen to a free concert at Disney Springs.
 Visit your resort’s pool and grounds to relax and explore.
 Catch a movie at the AMC theater at Disney Springs.